stch-zhangyzh/CV_project/README.md

 Among current SOTA algorithms involves GAN, CAEs, CNN feature dictionary and variation model have been suggested to tackle the problem.

-In this project, we use GAN and CNN based model to assess their performance for segmentation and classification of images in [MVTev_AD dataset](https://www.mvtec.com/company/research/datasets/mvtec-ad/).
+In this project, we use CNN dictionary based model to assess their performance for segmentation and classification of images in [MVTev_AD dataset](https://www.mvtec.com/company/research/datasets/mvtec-ad/).

+And comparing it with f-AnoGAN, which has already exist [pytorch code](https://github.com/eriklindernoren/PyTorch-GAN)

 Our team members: